Spydiecy/3PercentHacks-Project/README.md

 - **Solana Foundation** for their revolutionary blockchain infrastructure and developer tools
 - **OKX DEX Team** for their comprehensive trading API ecosystem and liquidity solutions
 - **Phantom Wallet** for their excellent wallet infrastructure and developer support
-- **OKX Solana Accelerate Hackathon** organizers and mentors for their vision and support
 - **Solana Developer Community** for continuous innovation and collaboration

 ## 📄 License